Kristen Morrissey – K9-Games is amazing!

 We have 2 litter mate miniature golden doodles and they really like to listen to each other over us.
 We have been able to work with some of the awesome trainers at k9 games in private lessons and group classes to teach our two little loves how to listen to us better, which has in turn made all of us happier.
 They have learned a bunch of commands and are becoming more and more obedient by the day.
 We just learned they also do boarding AND they continue training while they are there!
 We can’t wait to send them for a week of fun.
 I highly recommend k9-games for all levels of dog and puppy training.

 We recently sent our boxer/pitbull mix to K-9 bootcamp.
-Kristi and the rest of the caring staff took great care of her and worked her hard!
+K9-Games caring staff took great care of her and worked her hard!
 Before the bootcamp, we were having issues with nipping, chewing up the kid’s toys (among many other things), pulling on the leash during walks, digging up holes in the backyard, jumping up on guests, running out the front door and many more naughty behaviors.
 Since our pup Ridley has returned from the bootcamp, she is calmer and has not displayed any of the previous mentioned behaviors (with the exception of trying to test our boundaries).
 Before choosing K-9, I researched many other bootcamps for dogs.
 Most of them use the same method of training but K-9 was the most reasonable in price and they were committed to allowing as much time as the dog needed before returning them to the owner.
 The best part about K-9 is that they provide you with unlimited private and group classes for the life of the dog!
 That is a huuuuuuuge benefit!
 I highly recommend K-9 to anyone who has a busy lifestyle and does not have the time to properly train their dog.
 We will always use them for any of our future pups!

 Jackie & Bruce Todoroff – A Beautiful, Well Mannered Family Dog

 We obtained Bailey, a Newfoundland/Retriever Mix from the Humane Society at the age of 9 months and weighed over 80 lbs.
-He was a handful and we contacted Kristi for guidance in obedience.
+He was a handful and we contacted K9-Gamesi for guidance in obedience.
 We had many issues with a dog of this size.
 He was a protector of the male in our family and aggressive towards females or anyone who came near my husband.
 Bailey now weighs in at 108 lbs but is a gentle giant and will be 3 years old in March.
 He loves everybody!!
-Without Kristi’s guidance and structure we would have had to return Bailey.
+Without K9-Games guidance and structure we would have had to return Bailey.
 Bailey is now sociable and my 3 year Grandson can now chase and remove “Bailey’s” toys from his mouth and we do not worry.
 Bailey is their caretaker.
-Thank you Kristi
+Thank you K9-Games!

-Our Dog Whisperer Kristi
+Our Dog Whisperers, K9-Games

-Kristi smith saved our house!
+K9-Games saved our house!
 Basically that is the gist of it.
 We had a 18 month old yellow lab that was digging holes in our yard big enough to bury us in.
 He would knock down guests as they arrived at our house or bolt out the front door and be gone.
 We also had a 6 month old Westie that decided it was better to use our house as a bathroom instead of going outside.
-We were referred to Kristi and sent both our dogs to her bootcamp while we moved to a brand new house that we REALLY didn’t want destroyed by our pets.
+We were referred to K9-Games and sent both our dogs to her bootcamp while we moved to a brand new house that we REALLY didn’t want destroyed by our pets.
 The dogs came back like new dogs.
-We had a freshly landscaped back yard that remained holeless, we have stairs in our new house and hadn’t in the old and Kristi trained the dogs not to go upstairs as we had asked her too and they actually stop at the bottom of the stairs and wait for us there.
-It’s amazing what she can do.
+We had a freshly landscaped back yard that remained holeless, we have stairs in our new house and hadn’t in the old and K9-Games trained the dogs not to go upstairs as we had asked her too and they actually stop at the bottom of the stairs and wait for us there.
+It’s amazing what they can do.
 Our Westie likes to potty outside now.
 We sent them about 3 years ago and they are so well trained that when we adopted a puppy 6 months ago, they participate in training him.
 THEY let him know right from wrong, it’s unreal.
 Although he is a puppy and puppies have their issues, he’s the best puppy we’ve ever had and I believe it’s because our other dogs were so well trained.
-Kristi comes to us whenever we have a new issue and remains with us until we feel it is resolved.
+K9-Games comes to us whenever we have a new issue and remains with us until we feel it is resolved.
 She’s come over and gotten in our pool to train our dogs how to swim so that if they ever fell in they’d know how to get out safely.
 She’s fabulous.
 She boards our dogs when we are away and they just LOVE to go with her, they’ll run and jump in her car without even saying goodbye to us.
-We can tell them that they are going to “Camp Auntie Kristi” and they know to be ready for fun!
-I could not recommend her more to anyone with a dog.
-She will save your household!
+We can tell them that they are going to “Camp K9-Gamesi” and they know to be ready for fun!
+I could not recommend them more to anyone with a dog.
+They will save your household!

 Maiya’s Saving Grace

 Maiya came to our family through a rescue at barely 3 months of age.
 In this short time of this little girl’s life, she had been beaten, starved, and kept in a tiny crate all day and night by her previous owners.
 When she became part of our family, it was apparent that she had never had anyone who loved her.
 We have two small children and two very territorial Bengal cats at home as well.
 Maiya became increasingly protective of our family and escalated to severe fear-based aggression tactics.
 She would literally attack anyone who wasn’t a member of our immediate family.
 We were terrified that she would be taken away from us and traumatized even further, so we started looking into our options.
-We were referred to Kristi by our veterinarian and from the moment that Kristi and Lori walked through our door, we knew we had our answer.
+We were referred to K9-Gamesi by our veterinarian and from the moment that K9-Games walked through our door, we knew we had our answer.
 The kindness and compassion that the two of them had for this little dog (that literally wanted to rip their ankles apart), was truly amazing.
 Even by the end of the evaluation, Maiya was eating out of their hands.
 Maiya went through the doggie bootcamp and came back a self-assured, trusting, trained sweet little angle…still ornery….but we wouldn’t have it any other way.
 She is full of life and no longer afraid of everything that moves.
 We can take her to the park now, on walks, have our friends and family over to our house again, all without worrying whether or not Maiya will be negatively affected.
 Maiya loves new people now; she loves the attention, and can’t get enough of strangers rubbing her belly!
 She has even been to the mall!
 We couldn’t be happier with the outcome for what seemed like a possibly hopeless situation for this little dog and our family.
 Thank you, thank you, thank you to all of you that worked with Maiya at K9-Games and gave her a new chance at life.
 I couldn’t be happier to recommend you to anyone that needs help with their dog, no matter how small or big the problem may be.
-Kristi has been a blessing to Maiya and our family.
+K9-Games has been a blessing to Maiya and our family.